total-typescript/total-typescript-book/book-content/chapters/07-mutability.md

 const readOnlyGenres: readonly string[] = ["rock", "pop", "unclassifiable"];
 ```

-TypeScript also offers a `ReadonlyArray` type helper that functions in the same way to using the above syntax:
+Similar to the `Array` syntax, TypeScript also offers a `ReadonlyArray` type helper that functions in the same way to using the above syntax:

 ```tsx
 const readOnlyGenres: ReadonlyArray<string> = ["rock", "pop", "unclassifiable"];